DaveXNN/Ground-station-for-satellite-tracking/README.md

 ## Yagi antennas

-The rotator has two arms equiped with Yagi antennas for VHF and UHF.
+The rotator has two arms equiped with cross-Yagi antennas for VHF and UHF.
 The VHF Yagi antenna is designed for frequency 145 MHz and the UHF Yagi antenna is designed for 435 MHz.

 ## Polarization switchers